RF-KeyTA/KeyTA/src/keyta/tests/actions/features.md

 - If a step has no parameters the Values icon is shown in order to define a return value
 - If a step has missing parameters the Values icon is pink
+- If the parameters are set the Values icon is blue

 #### Keyword Call